This is a guide covering macro photography.

 A good place to start is with flowers because this is something that you can photograph all year round.
 It could be in the garden, with friends, or in a nearby park.

-You can go to kindergarten, florist, winter garden, or the nearest grocery store to shoot.
+You can go to a florist, winter garden, or the nearest grocery store to shoot.

 Gradually expand your horizon to include other subjects.
 There are tons of macro photography ideas that you can work with year-round.